OrestesK/RapidTransfer/README.md

 Examples
 Send a File:

-bash

 ./rapid-transfer-system -s filename.txt --friend friend_username

 Receive a File:

-bash

 ./rapid-transfer-system -r filename.txt

 View Pending Transfers:

-bash

 ./rapid-transfer-system --pend

 Delete a Friend:

-bash

 ./rapid-transfer-system -d friend_username

-Contributing

-Contributions are welcome!
-If you find any issues or have suggestions, please open an issue or create a pull request.
-License

 This project is licensed under the MIT License - see the LICENSE file for details.